firefox-devtools/profiler/docs-user/guide-startup-shutdown.md

 * If you'd like a coarser resolution, you can also choose a different interval using `MOZ_PROFILER_STARTUP_INTERVAL`, which defaults to 1 (unit is millisecond).
 You can't go below 1 ms, but you can use e.g. 10 ms.

+* More environment variables are available to control the profiler settings.
+They can be listed by setting `MOZ_PROFILER_HELP=1` and running Firefox from a command line inside a terminal; Firefox will exit immediately, and display all recognized variables in the terminal.

 ## Shutdown

 1. Start your Firefox with the environment variable `MOZ_PROFILER_SHUTDOWN=<filename>` set, where `<filename>` is the name of the file where the recorded profile should be saved.